BScottHenderson/CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.md

 #### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is calculated using the `measure_curvature()` function, lines 526-552.
+The radius of curvature is calculated using the `measure_curvature()` function, lines 538-564.
 This function assumes that the coefficients given for the left and right lane polynomials are calculated from coordinates that were converted from pixels to meters.
 The y value corresponding to the bottom of the image is used - after conversion to meters - in the R curve formula to calculate the radius of curvature for both the left and right lane lines.

-The offset from lane center is calculated in the `process_test_images()` function (or the `LaneLine.AddFrame()` function, see Note below), lines 714-722.
+The offset from lane center is calculated in the `AdvancedLaneLines.ProcessTestImages()` function (or the `LaneLine.AddFrame()` function on lines 89-126, see Note below), lines 841-914.
 The idea here is to use the "meters" version of the polynomial coefficients to calculate the x position of each lane line for the bottom of the image and then calculate the distance to the center of the image (assume to be the center of the vehicle).
 The two distances are averaged and the result becomes the offset from center for the vehicle.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.